minetest-mods/armor_monoid/README.md

 `fall_damage_add_percent`
 -------------------------

-The armor monoid handles this group exactly like normal armor groups that have a base value of 100, but because its value is multiplicative with built-in fall damage, its final value is internally offset by -100 to respect this behavior.
+The `fall_damage_add_percent` armor group controls how much additional damage that a player will incur when falling from a high height.
+The armor monoid handles this group exactly like normal armor groups that have a base value of 100.

+The armor monoid uses the following range of values for the `fall_damage_add_percent` armor group:

+- `value = 100`: player takes normal fall damage (100%)
+- `value = 0`: player takes no fall damage (0%)
+- `value = X`: player takes X% less fall damage (1%-99%)
+- default value: 100

-To grant a player fall damage reduction, use the `fall_damage_add_percent` group as you would any normal damage group:
+To grant a player fall damage reduction, use the `fall_damage_add_percent` group as you would any normal armor group:

 ```lua
 armor_monoid.monoid:add_change(player,{fall_damage_add_percent=0.5},"mymod:half_fall_damage")